HoangQuoc21/OS-Projects/README.md

-#Operating System HCMUS - CQ21/22 - Project01
+# Operating System HCMUS - CQ21/22 - Project01
-This repository contains all code and documents using for the first project of the course
+This repository contains all code and documents used for the first project of the course

 ## Group Member
 - 21120501 - Nguyễn Ngọc Gia Minh